Sunday, June 15, 2025

 In conclusion, the ECCAS workshop represents a pivotal step towards fostering greater inclusivity and protection for migrant workers in the region.
 By bringing together key stakeholders and leveraging international frameworks, this initiative strives to create tangible pathways for extending social protection, thereby advancing the broader goals of economic development, social justice, and human rights across Africa.

-AR Managing Editor (2024).
+Editor, A. M. (March 28, 2024).
 Advancing Social Protection for Migrant Workers in Central Africa: ECCAS Workshop Highlights Path to Inclusive Policies.
-Retrieved from https://www.africanresearchers.org/advancing-social-protection-for-migrant-workers-in-central-africa-eccas-workshop-highlights-path-to-inclusive-policies/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/advancing-social-protection-for-migrant-workers-in-central-africa-eccas-workshop-highlights-path-to-inclusive-policies/

 LEAVE A REPLY